 The distance from Hanoi to Halong Bay is around 180km and generally takes around 3 1/2 to 4 hours each way, depending on traffic.
 On the way, you’ll have a half-time/pee break at a souvenir store selling all kinds of products directly aimed at tourists.
 You’re under no obligation to buy anything so feel free to breeze on through, use the toilet and get back on the bus.

 4. How do you get to and from Halong Bay?

 Both times we’ve visited, the transfer to and from Halong Bay has been included in our booking and we weren’t required to pay extra for it.
-Generally, we were picked up around 7:30am arriving into the port at around 11:30am.
-On the way back we departed around midday, arriving back into Hanoi around 4pm.
+Generally, we were picked up around 7:30am arriving at the port at around 11:30 am.
+On the way back we departed around midday, arriving back in Hanoi around 4 pm.
 The ride can be long so I recommend having your headphones with you so you can listen to music on the way.
 If you have Netflix you might like to download a few shows or movies to watch, to pass the time.
 The road is a bit bumpy and is by no means a smooth highway so if you tend to get travel sick you might like to take something to help you.